wallarm/product-documentation/docs/latest/admin-en/configuration-guides/waf-in-separated-environments/how-waf-in-separated-environments-works.md

 An **environment** is an isolated set or subset of computing resources serving different purposes (like production, staging, testing, development, etc) and managed using the same or different set of policies (in terms of network/software configurations, software versions, monitoring, change management, etc) by the same or different teams (SRE, QA, Development, etc) of a company.

-From the best practices perspective, it is recommended to keep the WAF configuration synchronized across all environments used in a single product vertical (development, testing, staging and production stages).
+From the best practices perspective, it is recommended to keep the Wallarm nodes configuration synchronized across all environments used in a single product vertical (development, testing, staging and production stages).

 ## Relevant Wallarm Features